 - Because older brother was the good-looking, athletic one, and younger sister was the funny, charismatic one, the middle child learns to work inordinately hard in order to gain attention and affection.

 - As the child of a violent and erratic alcoholic parent, an oldest sibling learns to obsessively plan for every possible contingency each afternoon when coming home from school in order to protect herself (and her siblings) and to feel safe.

 In each case, the habit of striving for perfection was initially triggered by a disturbing situation and the need to ease a painful emotion.

 This habit of striving for perfection becomes strengthened because on some level it works.
 On the one hand, it may actually prevent harm, as in the case of the child who obsessively plans for every possible contingency regarding their abusive parent.

 But the habit of perfectionistic striving may also “work” in the sense that it provides relief from a painful feeling.
 By throwing themselves into their school work and getting good grades, the forgotten middle child is able to distract themselves (temporarily) from the sadness that comes from feeling dismissed and devalued by their parents.

 Perfectionism isn’t about being perfect, it’s about feeling perfect.

-Rinse and repeat for a few decades and you’ve got a strongly engrained habit of striving for perfection in order to feel good (or at least less badly).
+Rinse and repeat for a few decades and you’ve got a strongly ingrained habit of striving for perfection in order to feel good (or at least less badly).

-Each time a painful emotion arises, the brain remembers that perfectionistic striving lead to some emotional relief in the past, and so it “pushes” us toward that option in the present.
+Each time a painful emotion arises, the brain remembers that perfectionistic striving leads to some emotional relief in the past, and so it “pushes” us toward that option in the present.